Adam Duvall Player Props: Red Sox vs. Braves

 Braves Pitching Rankings

+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fifth in MLB.

-- The Braves have the fourth-ranked team ERA across all league pitching staffs (3.79).
+- The Braves have a 3.83 team ERA that ranks fifth among all MLB pitching staffs.

-- Braves pitchers combine to allow 104 home runs (1.1 per game), the third-fewest in baseball.
+- Braves pitchers combine to give up 105 home runs (1.1 per game), the third-fewest in baseball.

-- The righty's last appearance was on Wednesday against the Arizona Diamondbacks, when he threw 5 2/3 innings, surrendering four earned runs while allowing six hits.
+- In his most recent time out on Thursday, the righty threw six innings against the Arizona Diamondbacks, allowing four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.